jmnarloch/ribbon-discovery-filter-spring-cloud-starter/README.md

 <dependency>
   <groupId>io.jmnarloch</groupId>
   <artifactId>ribbon-discovery-filter-spring-cloud-starter</artifactId>
-  <version>1.0.0</version>
+  <version>2.0.0</version>
 </dependency>
 ```

 ## Usage

-The extension specifies a `DiscoveryEnabledServerListMatcher` interface through which you can provide your own filtering
+The extension specifies a custom Ribbon rule - `DiscoveryEnabledRule` an abstract class through which you can provide
-logic, currently it's only implementation is `MetadataServerListMatcher` that match the specified attribute against the
+your own filtering logic, currently it's only implementation is `MetadataAwareRule` that match the specified attribute
-service instance metadata.
+against the registered service instance metadata map.
+The API allows to specify the expected attributes through
+RibbonFilterContextHolder at runtime.

-It's defines the glue code to perform the server filtering, but it's up to specific use case how exactly this is going
+The extension defines the glue code to perform the server filtering, but it's up to specific use case how exactly this
-to be used.
+is going to be used.

 Example: